Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Methods

 \subsection{Generative Model}

-We propose the use of a new VAE variant called Latent Bernoulli Autoencoder (LBAE) because it uses the Bernoulli distribution for modeling the latent space \cite{pmlr-v119-fajtl20a}.
-Although this architecture was proposed in a different context, it has been shown to achieve superior performance compared to conventional VAE architectures in terms of quality of the generated samples (FID score).
+We propose to use a new VAE variant called Latent Bernoulli Autoencoder (LBAE) that uses the Bernoulli distribution for modeling the latent space \cite{pmlr-v119-fajtl20a}.
+Although this architecture was proposed in a different context, it has been shown to achieve superior performance compared to conventional VAE architectures in terms of the quality of the generated samples (FID score) on a number of image generation tasks \cite{pmlr-v119-fajtl20a}.
 We conjectured that using a Bernoulli distribution for the latent space (zeros and ones), instead of a continuous distribution such as a Gaussian, is particularly adequate for the case of topology optimization where the aim is to decide whether each discrete element should contain material or not.
-We carefully compare the LBAE to a conventional VAE architecture and searched for the best hyperparameters for a large class of problems, in an attempt to provide consider each method at their best performance \cite{guo2018indirect}.
+We carefully compare the LBAE to a conventional VAE architecture and search for the best hyperparameters for a large class of problems, in an attempt to consider each method at their best performance \cite{guo2018indirect}.
 Furthermore, we include gradient-based results and different gradient-free optimizers to establish clear performance metrics and clarify the usefulness of the proposed method.